Cooper's hawk: Predation rates and passerines

-Somewhat over 60% of the bird species known in the Cooper's hawks’ prey spectrum are passerines (including thrushes and starlings).
+Somewhat over 60% of the bird species known in Cooper's hawks' prey spectrum are passerines (including thrushes and starlings).
 Other medium-sized to largish-bodied families of passerines tend to be most often selected.
 In many circumstances, Cooper's hawks will hunt corvids, large, intelligent and social passerines, with the smallish jays being particularly popular.
 In Missouri, the most often selected prey (12.7% of 259 prey items) was the 89 g blue jay (Cyanocitta cristata), which also important in northern Florida, i.e. 12.27% of 1100 prey items.
 Steller's jays (Cyanocitta stelleri), at 107 g a larger western cousin of the blue jay, are also regularly selected in various studies, such as all studied areas of Oregon and New Mexico, where it was the second most regularly selected of prey species at 11.7% of 316 prey items.Kennedy, P. L. (1992).
 Reproductive strategies of Northern Goshawks and Cooper's Hawks in north-central New Mexico.
 Phd, University of Utah.
 California scrub jays (Aphelocoma californica) are regular supplemental prey in northern California studies as well.
 Blue jays and other related species are among the most diligent mobbing birds in response to the presence of a Cooper's hawk although sometimes may let out an alarm call or even imitate a Cooper's calls merely to frighten other birds from a desired food source.Hailman, J. P., McGowan, K. J., & Woolfenden, G. E. (1994).
 Role of helpers in the sentinel behaviour of the Florida scrub jay (Aphelocoma c. coerulescens).
 Ethology, 97(1‐2), 119–140.
 It was hypothesized that Steller's jays may be able to effectively confuse a Cooper's hawk by engaging in a chorus of calls at close range.
 In Arizona, Mexican jays (Aphelocoma ultramarina) are known to play a key role in flicker ecology by watching out for Cooper's hawks.
-Numerous other corvids may be hunted, including most overlapping jays, as well as the Clark's nutcracker (Nucifraga columbiana), black-billed magpie (Pica hudsonius), possibly yellow-billed magpie (Pica nuttalli) and a few species of crow.Balda, R. P., & Bateman, G. C. (1971).
+Numerous other corvids may be hunted, including most overlapping jays, as well as the Clark's nutcracker (Nucifraga columbiana), black-billed magpie (Pica hudsonia), possibly yellow-billed magpie (Pica nuttalli) and a few species of crow.Balda, R. P., & Bateman, G. C. (1971).
 Flocking and annual cycle of the pinon jay, Gymnorhinus cyanocephalus.
 Condor, 287–302.
 One black-billed magpie was caught and killed by a Cooper's hawk when attempting to mob the hawk.
-Incidents of predation have been witnessed on both young and adult American crow (Corvus brachyrhynchos), as well as on adult northwestern crow (Corvus caurinus).
+Incidents of predation have been witnessed on both young and adult American crows (Corvus brachyrhynchos).
 These hawks are also a potential predator of fish crow (Corvus ossifragus).McNicholl, M. K. (2012).
-Cooper’s Hawk predation on Northwestern Crow.
+Cooper's Hawk predation on Northwestern Crow.
 Journal of the British Columbia Field Ornithologists, 22.Reese, J. G. (2015).
 Fish Crows (Corvus ossifragus) Utilize Unusual Nesting Location and Habitat.
 Maryland Birdlife, 64(1), 42–50.
 However, crows are potentially dangerous prey to Cooper's hawks.
 Adult American crows are about the same size as a female Cooper's hawk and can potentially cause considerable damage to a lone raptor during group mobbing, being capable of inflicting damage with both their feet and bill.
 In at least one case, a murder of American crows was observed to drive a Cooper's hawk to the ground and possibly seriously injure it, although the fate of the hawk was not certain.
 Cases of missing toes on Cooper's hawks are thought to have possibly come from failed predation of crows.
 At least a dozen species of icterid are known to be hunted by Cooper's hawks as well.
 Common, widespread icterids such as red-winged blackbirds (Agelaius phoeniceus) and common grackles (Quiscalus quiscula) are fairly frequent prey for these hawks.
 Cooper's hawks nesting near red-winged blackbird colonies may at times live almost entirely off of female blackbirds.
 In the Black Hills, although prey species were seldom identified, evidence showed that most regularly selected prey were assorted icterids.
 Even meadowlarks, such as the 93 g eastern meadowlark (Sturnella magna) which was the third most often selected prey in Ithaca, New York, and bobolinks (Dolichonyx oryzivorus) are taken despite their preference for grasslands well outside the typical habitats of Cooper's hawks.